As part of your personal brand communications plan for executive job search, you need to build social proof.

 They probably don’t know that there is another type of video that is much better suited to build social proof for their brand.

-Kinetic animation videos are the better choice.
+Videos that use animation with kinetic typography are the better choice.
 You’re not on camera but, with movement and visual appeal, these videos connect people to your brand story in a compelling and engaging way.

 Videos can be posted on any social media.
 The best places for job search and career are YouTube and LinkedIn.
 YouTube is especially important for SEO (Search Engine Optimization) and building online presence.
 Google owns it and favors it.